1969 Indianapolis 500: Saturday May 17 – Jigger Sirois

-However, on his fourth and final lap, his pit crew - seemingly dissatisfied with the run thus far - displayed the yellow flag and waved off the run, and it was aborted.
+On his fourth and final lap, his pit crew – seemingly dissatisfied with the run thus far – displayed the yellow flag and waved off the run.
+The qualifying attempt was aborted, and Sirois returned to the pits.
+At the time, the rules were strict in that once a car received the checkered flag to complete a qualifying attempt, no further attempts were permitted - regardless of how many attempts were left of the allotted three.
 Arnie Knepper was the second car in line, and pulled away for his warm up laps.
 Rain began to fall again before Knepper even saw the green flag.
-The track closed for the day.
+The track was then closed for the day.

 That evening, Al Unser Sr., who had won the season opener at Phoenix, took to the infield to pass the time during the rain delay.
-He climbed on his motorcycle, and started riding around.
+He climbed on his motorcycle, and started riding around with Parnelli Jones.
 In a small jump over a ditch, he toppled and the kickstand came down and pierced his left leg.
 He suffered a compound fracture to his left tibia, and was taken to the hospital.
 Unser was put in a cast, and was sidelined for a month and a half.

 Sunday May 18

 Rain washed out time trials for the second day in a row.
 It was the first time in modern history that the entire first weekend of time trials was lost due to rain.
-Pole day was rescheduled for Saturday May 24.
+Pole qualifying was rescheduled for Saturday May 24.

 At 1:04 p.m., a few cars make it out on the track for practice, but that lasted for only 18 minutes.
 Heavy rain and a tornado watch in the area closed the track for the day.

-It was quickly noticed by media and fans that had Jigger Sirois' crew not waved off his final lap on Saturday, he would have been the lone qualifier of the weekend and sat on the coveted provisional pole position for at least an entire week.
+It was quickly noticed by media and fans that had Jigger Sirois' crew not waved off his final lap on Saturday, he would have been the lone qualifier of the weekend and would have sat on the coveted provisional pole position for at least an entire week.